Floorp-Projects/Floorp/mobile/android/android-components/README.md

 * 🔵 [**Firefox Accounts (FxA)**](components/service/firefox-accounts/README.md) - A library for integrating with Firefox Accounts.

-* ⚪ [**Fretboard**](components/service/fretboard/README.md) - An Android framework for segmenting users in order to run A/B tests and rollout features gradually.
+* ⚪ [**Fretboard**](components/service/fretboard/README.md) - An Android framework for segmenting users in order to run A/B tests and roll out features gradually.

 * 🔵 [**Telemetry**](components/service/telemetry/README.md) - A generic library for sending telemetry pings from Android applications to Mozilla's telemetry service.